aaronmauro/myfriendbarrington/TechnicalDesignDocument.md

 	Enable Grapple Hook

-	Player Press E to Use Hook In range
+	Player Press HookAction to Use Hook In range

 	Hook Enables When in Range